Custom Search

 Exercise

 This breed needs a lot of physical exercise.
-On a farm running free it will take care of its own exercise needs, however, if they are not actively working on a farm, they need to be taken on a daily walk or jog.
+On a farm running free it will take care of its own exercise needs, however, if it is not actively working on a farm, it needs to be taken on a daily walk or jog.

 Life Expectancy